Fuerte Quebracho

 The work plays on fuerte’s double meaning, fort and strength, asking which forms of strength endure and which histories remain.

-Fuerte Quebracho is made possible with public funds from the Queens Arts Fund, a re-grant program supported by New York City Department of Cultural Affairs in partnership with the City Council and administered by New York Foundation for the Arts and is part of New York Textile Month.
+Fuerte Quebracho is made possible with public funds from the Queens Arts Fund, a re-grant program supported by New York City Department of Cultural Affairs in partnership with the City Council and administered by New York Foundation for the Arts.

 Fuerte Quebracho Activation In collaboration with gmtc

-Fuerte Quebracho was inaugurated with a an activation as part of New York Textile Month that included:
+Fuerte Quebracho was inaugurated with a an activation in collaboration with performance research laboratory gmtc as part of New York Textile Month that included:

 Sound Performance by Isaac Silber